Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Ein Gedi consists of two words, and the literal translation from Biblical Hebrew means “the spring of the baby animal.”

-Depending on the spelling, Ein can either mean spring or no (in the sense of none left).
+Depending on the spelling, Ein can mean spring or no (in the sense of none left).

 Ein Gedi is about 80 km from Jerusalem.
-And driving there, depending on traffic, will take approximately one and a half hours.
+Driving there will take approximately one and a half hours, depending on traffic.

 Ein Gedi Nature Reserve is open.
 It is best to reserve places in advance.